Wednesday, February 28, 2024

 Mega Man Music Reviews: Mega Man 5

 Ooo, I was excited to get to this one.
 Mega Man 5's soundtrack is often regarded as one of the weakest in the series because it's a lot more laid-back and chill, and I think that's doing the soundtrack a big disservice.
 Sure, it's not the hard-rock of MM2, but from a compositional standpoint, MM5's music is some of the most impressive on the NES, boasting impressively dynamic melodies, tight key changes, and a wonderfully crisp sound.
 Mari Yamaguchi has such a distinctly energetic and rhythmic style that makes every track a joy to listen to.
-Mega Man 3's soundtrack is great, but I think MM5 has my absolute favorite music out of the classic games, and it's time I properly defend it.
+Mega Man 3's soundtrack is great, but I think MM5 has my absolute favorite music out of the classic games if not my favorite NES soundtrack period, and it's time I properly defend it.

 Mega Man 5